 IHG Rewards is offering a bonus of up to 80% on points purchases until 1 May US time.

 IHG Rewards points can be leveraged into some cheaper hotel nights than you would pay versus paid rates at InterContinental, Holiday Inn, Crowne Plaza, Indigo and Kimpton Hotels.
-In this guide, I run through some examples of how to get a deal.
+This guide takes a look at the latest buy IHG Rewards promotions.

 At the upper end of the market, InterContinental, Kimpton and Crowne Plaza hotel rooms can often go for fairly hefty nightly rates, so buying points to redeem immediately offers a nifty way to potentially reduce costs.